 Had a lovely 3 nights stay in Holiday Inn.
 Perfectly located in a peaceful and relaxing area facing Ao Nhang Beach – with the most breathtaking views of the famous Thai sunsets -with hues of orange, red and pink.

 We arrived early evening and were welcomed into the lobby with a refreshing cold drink.
 The facilities were pointed out to us along with further information about the resort.
-Restaurants and bars, convenience stores, massage, bars, tour and taxi/tuk-tuk services are within walking distance.
+Restaurants and bars, convenience sores, massage, bars, tour and taxi/tuk-tuk services are within walking distance.

 This is definitely a family friendly place to visit all year round, or perhaps to find some winter sun in Thailand.
 We absolutely adored the place and people, guests and crew.
 It was a wonderful first time staying here and definitely not our last.

 You would like to buy a tour package to visit the islands.
 There are many agencies offering the same quote.
 You can book a tour in Ao Nang.